openedx/mdrst/mdrst.rst

      -

           The overlines and characters are flexible in RST as long as they are consistent.
 RST requires strict nesting; even after the hierarchy is established, you can't use, say, a third-tier header right under a first-tier whereas MD allows this.
-Also, ``rstcheck`` warns if heading titles are not unique (`see this issue <https://github.com/myint/rstcheck/issues/76>`__)

 Images
 ******